 "Layer" Devices and Monitoring

 Deployment Unit

--Layer0 ⊟ Services
+kLayer∍ È⊐ Services

--Java, Python, Implemented □ Services -Java, Python, Omitted □ support
+-Java, Python, Implemented -Java, Python, Omitted -Java, Python, Omitted

-"Layer" □ Transport and Connectors
+Layer>

--Implemented- transport Connectors
+-Implemented- transport -Implemented- Connectors

-"Layer" □ support
+"Layer" 🗅 support

-•Implemented- •Alternative, implemented- •Implemented- aas aas.basys iip-aas
+-Implemented aas aas.basyx -Implemented- iip-aas

-Figure 2: Layers and components required to build an ECS runtime.
+Figure 3: Layers and components required to build an ECS runtime.

-The Java 1.8 restriction stated in Section 2 applies in particular to the layers shown in Figure 2 in order to enable compliance with unknown edge devices.
-Although execution on edge devices shall be virtualized in terms of containers (see [8], in particular R30), it may also be required in some settings that the ECS runtime is directly executed by a Java virtual machine on the edge device.
+The Java 1.8 restriction stated in Section 2 applies in particular to the layers shown in Figure 3 in order to enable compliance with unknown edge devices.
+Although execution on edge devices shall be virtualized in terms of containers (see [11], in particular R30), it may also be required in some settings that the ECS runtime is directly executed by a Java virtual machine on the edge device.
 As far as we could see at the point in time when designing the architecture of the IIP-Ecosphere platform, this is no significant limitation as relevant (client) libraries for AAS, IoT protocols or connectors or data streaming can be used there.
 However, we are also aware of the fact that in particular for testing further (broker) libraries may be required, where e.g., the restriction to Java 1.8 may not be fulfilled.
 This can be mitigated to some degree, as in an installation also equivalent functionality in terms of native programs or other programming languages are available and may be used.
 As also stated in Section 2, this constraint may be relaxed for the remaining layers shown in Figure 1.